All Episodes

 It's just breathtaking.

-It is breathtaking to watch this party continue to say the same things over and over for twenty years, regardless of the reality of circumstances on the ground anywhere, to nominate the same kind of people over and over that for the most part lose.
+It is breathtaking to watch this party continue to say the same things over and over for 20 years, regardless of the reality of circumstances on the ground anywhere, to nominate the same kind of people over and over that for the most part lose.

-You know, the the guy that was best at masking his liberalism from the American people was Clinton.
+You know, the guy that was best at masking his liberalism from the American people was Clinton.

-And that's because there were duo there.
+And that's because they were a duo.

 But there's no way that this ticket can get away with having either one of these two guys be portrayed as anything other than a hard, hard leftist, perhaps more liberal and more anti-American in scope than any ticket the Democrat Party has put together.

-One more sound bite, and then back to the phones or to the phones we go.
+One more sound bite and then back to the phones or to the phones we go.

-And of course he never did vote for it.
+And of course, he never did vote for it.

 He wasn't in the Senate.